Easter bank holiday rail blockages planned in Herts

 But if you are planning a trip by train, be sure to check your journey.

-Network Rail takes advantage of quiet bank holidays to complete upgrade work, and this year, the firm has announced it will spend £83 million across the country on upgrades on the Easter weekend alone.
+Network Rail takes advantage of quiet bank holidays to complete upgrade work and, this year, the firm has announced it will spend £83 million across the country on upgrades during the Easter weekend alone.

 A Network Rail statement reads: "A total of 530 upgrade projects between Friday, April 15 to Monday, April 18 will help us improve the railway for you.